rokdobravec/macos-ssd-auto-backup/README.md

 EOF
 ```

-Replace YOUR_USERNAME and YOUR_SSD_NAME with your actual values.
+Important: Replace YOUR_USERNAME with your actual macOS username (run whoami in Terminal) and YOUR_SSD_NAME with your SSD's volume name as shown in Finder.

+Make the script executable:

 ```bash
 chmod +x ~/Library/Scripts/sync-to-ssd.sh
 ```

-2. Create the automation
+Step 2: Create the automation (Launch Agent)

+Create the plist file (replace YOUR_USERNAME):

 ```bash
 cat > ~/Library/LaunchAgents/com.user.ssd-sync.plist << 'EOF'